vault-thirteen/TIFFer/ReadMe.md

 # TIFFer

-A library for parsing TIFF files.
+A library for parsing TIFF format.
 The main purpose of this library is reading meta-data from TIFF files.

 ## Description